SalomePlatform/adao/doc/en/snippets/SampleAsMinMaxSobolSequence.rst

   the Sobol sequence method.
 By nature, the points are included in the domain defined by the explicit bounds.

+  *Remark: it is required to have Scipy version 1.7.0 or higher to use this sampling option.*

   Example :
   ``{"SampleAsMinMaxSobolSequence":[[0.,1.],[-1,3]]+[[2,11]]}`` for a state space of dimension 2 and 11 sampling points (there will be 16 points in practice).